metanull-operator/Discordata/README.md

 - `DISCORD_WEBHOOK_URL` - The URL for the Discord webhook to be used to send messages to Discord.
 This can be provided by the administrators of the Discord server.
+- `SUBSUM_SECRET_KEY` - Secret key required to access Sumsub API.
+- `SUMSUB_APP_TOKEN` - App token required to access Sumsub API.

 ### Optional Environment Variables

 Two additional environment variables may be set to modify default behaviors:

-- `ALLOWED_IPS` - Comma-delimited list of IP addresses or subnets from which requests will be accepted.
-Defaults to `0.0.0.0`.
+- `ALLOWED_IPS` - Comma-delimited list of remote IP addresses or subnets from which requests will be accepted.
+Defaults to `0.0.0.0`, all remote IP addresses.
 - `PORT` - Port on which Discordata will listen.
 For Docker containers, this is the internal port on which Discordata is listening.
 The external port can be adjusted with the `-p` flag on the run command.
 Defaults to `1276`.
+- `HOST` - The network interface to which Discordata should bind and listen for requests.
+Defaults to `0.0.0.0`, all network interfaces.
+- `CERT_PATH` - Path to the SSL cerificate file.
+- `KEY_PATH` - Path to the SSL key file.
+- `LOG_LEVEL` - Level of log messages to output.
+Allowed values: `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.
+Defaults to `INFO`.
+- `SIGNATURE_MESSAGE` - The message to be signed by the applicant's Ethereum address.
+Used to verify the signature.
+Signature verification is skipped if this value is not present.
+- `ACCEPTABLE_RISK_SCORE` - The maximum risk score allowed to pass the Ethereum address risk review.
+All scores less than or equal to this value pass the review.
+Defaults to `20`.
+- `POLLING_MAX_RETRIES` - Maximum number of attempts to retrieve the Ethereum address risk score.
+Defaults to `10`.
+- `POLLING_DELAY` - The number of seconds between attempts to retrieve the Ethereum address risk score.
+Defaults to  `5`.

 ### Set Environment Variables in .env